tatuniskanen/Cybersecurity/School project: Java Application/README.md

 The GUI is designed with an UI-designer called JavaFX.

 ## What it showcases / What I learned
-* Interfaces
+* Object oriented programming
 * Extending classes
-* Object oriented programming
+* Interfaces
 * Developing a program with multiple classes
-* Good commenting practices
+* Good commenting practice
 * Good showcase of Java basics (loops, functions, etc.)
 * Tests